No items found.

 Mahsuda Snaith

-There was guilt when writing didn’t happen, but then there was also a realisation that more time will come.
+There was guilt when writing didn’t happen, but then there was also a realization that more time will come.

 Whatever your schedule, use September to review where you are with your novel and where you’d like to be by the end of the year.
 Have a goal, but don’t be too harsh if it doesn’t all get done.
 More time will come.